 With the evolving needs of daily life in mind, Post-Office Architectes created a fitness studio with adjacent flex space that seamlessly pivots from children’s playroom to private exercise space.

-30 Warren and its 23 custom residences have been designed by Post-Office Architectes.
+30 Warren and its 23 custom residences have been designed by François Leininger and his partners at Post-Office Architectes (POA), with HTO Architects as executive archtiect.
 POA is an exciting young firm, based in Manhattan and Paris, who met in the office of Pritzker-prize-winning architect Jean Nouvel, where they have a combined experience of more than three decades.
 Precision and imaginative problem solving at all scales distinguish their work.

 architecture.
 Our approach always responds to the aspects of urban living.”